minokaspar/falling-blocks-game/README.md

 - a (move left) and d (move right) keys
 - Click and drag mouse, the square will follow.

-Some blocks are collectable and give you temporary powers.
+Some falling blocks are collectable and give you temporary powers.

 The special blocks have different colors.
 Here is a list with all blocks explained: